 Don Gerdes an engineer from Reedsburg, Wisconsin built a post framed “curved front” attached to a rectangle.
 Here are some pictures of his beautiful creation.

-Cathy Hubbart and Don Gerdes in 2006.
+Cathy Hubbart and Don Gerdes.

 The interior shows off Don’s Brilliant Bottles invention (which light up at night) and its curved walls.